 If you decorate for Halloween, take some of the things you can easily move to the classroom and use them there.
 Then, simply take them home with you after the party is over.

-Make treat bags
+Make affordable Halloween treat bags

 But a $1 package of brown lunch bags at the grocery store and have kids decorate their own candy bags with construction paper, glue, stickers, and crayons the teacher already has.
 Afterward, fill the bags with the candy the parents sent.
 This project can cost as little as $1 for 25 kids.

-Games are a great way to take up time, entertain kids, and save money!
+Halloween party games are a great way to take up time, entertain kids, and save money!

 Cut out a pumpkin from a $1 orange poser board and tape it to a wall in the classroom.
 Then, cut out eyes, a nose, and a mouth for the pumpkin, which can be made from construction paper the teacher already has.
 Have kids take turns pinning the face on the pumpkin while blindfolded.